tw0four/Magebit-web-page/README.md

 # Magebit-web-page

 ### Web page is available by URL: http://webpagetechnicaltest.000webhostapp.com/
-### To get access to the 3rd part of the test(PHP table) use URL: http://webpagetechnicaltest.000webhostapp.com/emailList.php
+### To access the 3rd part of the test(PHP table) use URL: http://webpagetechnicaltest.000webhostapp.com/emailList.php
       By defaults emails are invisible.
 Use one of the sorting types (by name or by date) to make them visible